sydney city guide

 MOREE PLAINS GALLERY

 THIS is one of the most important historic buildings in Moree and is located in the town centre (for more location details, see the official website at www.moreeplainsgallery.org.au.)
 A National Trust listed building, it is considered a fine example of the Free Classical style of architecture.
 The large downstairs space is used for major exhibitions and is dedicated to the Kamilaroi People.
 The first floor contains six more exhibition rooms.
 The Vault, located on the ground floor, houses three permanent displays of Aboriginal material.
-The Robert Bleakley Collection is made up mostly of wooden artefacts, including some Kamilaroi items and bark paintings from Arhnem Land; a large number of local stone objects have also been donated by Mr Ron Hardman.
+The Robert Bleakley Collection is made up mostly of wooden artifacts, including some Kamilaroi items and bark paintings from Arhnem Land; a large number of local stone objects have also been donated by Mr Ron Hardman.
 The Moree Plains Gallery owns a diverse permanent collection, which focuses on works by emerging Kamilaroi artists.
-Selected works from the permanent collection are displayed periodically.
-Inside the main entrance stands a carved myall tree, created by Kamilaroi artist Lawrence Leslie under the patronage of the Moree Cultural Art Foundation.
 The Kamilaroi people traditionally incised living trees with symbolic and ceremonial design.
-This carved tree pays tribute to that heritage.

 BLACK VS WHITE :: moree's tortured history